 Most streaming services are diligent about blocking VPNs (virtual private networks), so you might have to play some IP-whack-a-mole to access your game, trying various VPNs and servers until you find a combination that works.
 In our testing, it took us several tries before we were able to stream local channels from different cities.

 That said, if you can get it to work, it is a much cheaper way to watch your NFL team than SUNDAY TICKET.

 A VPN routes your internet connection through a remote server, adding greater privacy and security to your network.
 Because you can choose the location of the server you want to use, you’ll be able to connect remotely to the market of your favorite team.

 VPNs typically cost around $7/mo., and don’t come with any long-term commitments.
-(There are plenty of free VPNs available, but your data might not be as secure as with a paid service.)
+(There are plenty of free VPNs available, but your data might not be as secure as with a paid service, like NordVPN.)